sooriyaarachchi/pybites.github.io-src/content/beginning-flask.md

 from flask import Flask
 ~~~~

 * Simple, we’re importing the **Flask** class from the *flask* module.
-Amazing naming convention there right?
-Confusing right off the bat!
-Just know that this is your standard import call for the Flask module.
+This is the standard import call for the Flask module.
 Roll with it!

 ~~~~
 app = Flask(__name__)